chuckstack/chuckstack.github.io/src-ls/blog-llm-ai-production-deploy.md

 Now that we have our system up and running.
 Let's play.

 Notes:
-- edit online
+- talk to any llm
 - talk like a pirate
+- prompting strategies
   - short first response THEN tell me more - prompting strategies
   - conversations ?? - up arrow
   - prompt shows both the role and the docs
   - Concept of Conversation - asking followup questions
 - copy/paste
 - fork for real

-### Schedule Updates

-TODO: update git for regular pulls and pushes and put on a schedule

-creates the one direction flow. (to be improved below)

-demo change on timer
+- Review process back to Obsidian
+- Prompt in iDempiere
+- note about why this looks just like the chuck-stack - speed matters - chuck-stack is a giant set of work instructions

 ## Architecture Overview